 Chef Anne Lanute, Escoffier Baking & Pastry Executive Chef

 It would be impossible to list every career opportunity available to those working in the culinary arts.
+The industry is extensive, ever-changing, and full of niches.
 But here’s a partial list of some of the career paths you could choose within this discipline.

 Cook or Chef

 Prep cooks, line cooks, sous chefs, executive chefs, and more all work together in the kitchen to fulfill orders and keep people fed.
-They may work in a restaurant, ghost kitchen or ghost restaurant, food truck, hotel, resort, cruise line, hospital, school, or cafe.
+They may work in a restaurant, ghost kitchen or ghost restaurant, food truck, hotel, resort, cruise line, hospital, school, cafe… the options are endless.

-A “chef” is a highly-skilled culinary expert.
+A “chef” is considered a highly-skilled culinary expert.
 The chef usually creates the menu and recipes, and oversees the rest of the staff.
 The cooks, on the other hand, do the prep work and much of the cooking to the chef’s specifications.
-It can take many years to earn the title of Chef!
+The chef title must be earned, which can take many years!

 Catering Cook or Chef